MaastrichtU-IDS/dsri-documentation/website/docs/access-and-use-dsri.md

 :::

-If you do not have access to the DSRI [contact us](mailto:dsri-support-l@maastrichtuniversity.nl).
+If you do not have access to the DSRI while you think you should, [please contact us](mailto:rcs-ub@maastrichtuniversity.nl).

 You will be able to login at **[https://console-openshift-console.apps.dsri2.unimaas.nl](https://console-openshift-console.apps.dsri2.unimaas.nl)** using the standard maastricht portal upon clicking the login button: